 In addition to funds provided by HUD, the City will utilize local resources to address community and economic development needs.
 The City will contribute General Fund dollars to provide additional social services to align with priority needs and goals.
 CDBG and HOME resources will be allocated towards projects that meet HUD national objectives and are able to comply with federal reporting and financial management regulations.
 The General Fund will support local providers that provide support services to under-served populations, which include low-income seniors, non-English speaking communities, youth, and people with disabilities.
-These projects will align with Council priorities and the City's Strategic Roadmap.
+These projects will align with Council priorities, the City's Strategic Roadmap, and the Let's House Hayward!
+Strategic Plan.
 The Measure B allocation will allow the City to address the transportation needs of seniors and residents with disabilities.
-Finally, the City will use state grants to support funding for the Housing Navigation Center, which was developed partially through prior years'
+Additionally, the City will use state grants to support funding for the Housing Navigation Center, which was developed partially through prior years' CDBG funding.
+Finally, the City will allocate one-time funds from the American Rescue Plan Act (ARPA) in an amount not to exceed \$500,000 to public services to complement existing federal and local allocations as the City continues to respond to and recover from the COVID-19 pandemic.

-CDBG funding.

-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

-The City is currently in Exclusive Negotiating Agreements with two development entities for two city-owned land parcels.
-Throughout FY 2021-2022, the City will be working closely with the developers to advance affordable housing projects on both sites.
+The City is currently in two Exclusive Negotiating Agreements with two separate developers and recently executed a Disposition and Development Agreement with another developer for three city-owned land parcels.
+Throughout FY 2021-2022, the City will be working closely with the developers to advance affordable housing projects on these sites.

 In January 2020, the City of Hayward adopted a city-wide Strategic Roadmap based on wide-ranging community and staff outreach.
-Community Services staff used the priorities from the Strategic Roadmap to identify the goals of expanding and improving public infrastructure and facilities; preserving, protecting, and producing housing stock; providing public services and quality of life improvements; and increasing economic development.
+It was further updated following the COVID-19 pandemic in January 2022.
+The CSC uses priorities from the Strategic Roadmap and Let's House Hayward!
+Strategic Plan to identify and fund the goals of expanding and improving public infrastructure and facilities; preserving, protecting, and producing housing stock; providing public services and quality of life improvements; and increasing economic development.